REFORESTATION BRINGS NEW LIFE

 Each year forest landowners in Washington plant an average of 52 million tree seedlings in areas that have been harvested.
+On average, that’s three seedlings planted by hand for every one tree removed.
 Private landowners take a proactive approach, not only to reach the state requirement of reforestation within three years of harvesting an area, but to ensure growth of desirable tree species, to allow for proper spacing between the planted trees, and to restore wildlife habitat.
 Actually, you can usually find private forest landowners replanting within 12 to 18 months of the harvest to promote faster growth, before wild plants can move in and block out the sun.

 Tree Nurseries Ensure Strong and Healthy Third-Growth Forests